MySupersuit/githubSweng/README.md

 # To run

-Create a github token and insert it into git_token.
+[Create a github token](https://github.com/settings/tokens) and change the git_token variable to it.
+Then run with

+    python sweng.py

+which should start it at http://127.0.0.1:8050/

 ## Requirements
 I used dash and plotly for the graphs and PyGithub as the Github API library